 Symptoms of the condition may include swelling, redness, changes in firmness or lumps around one or both implant(s).
 If you are experiencing these or any other symptoms, please contact us for an appointment.
 In the vast majority of patients, these symptoms are not serious and may or may not require treatment.

 Our Current Recommendations Are:

 Generally, it is a good idea to follow up with your plastic surgeon periodically to ensure that your implants are still intact and not producing any unwanted side effects.
 Mammograms will not detect these changes, only MRIs will, so we urge you to follow up with us periodically if you notice any of the above-listed side effects or are experiencing any other symptoms or discomfort.

+If treated early, BIA-ALCL is almost always completely curable, but if untreated, it can be more serious.
 Although the incidence of BIA-ALCL is rare, we understand your concern.
-If you have any additional questions or concerns, please contact our practice at (303)278-2600 and we can schedule some time with one of our medical clinicians or your surgeon.
+If you have any additional questions or concerns, please contact our practice by phone at (303)278-2600 or email email@example.com.